GaleJames-creator/gale-james/how-to-guides/payment-retry-logic-.md

 }
 ```

-**Important**: Always use the same idempotency key for each retry of the same payment.
-Save and reuse this key to prevent duplicate charges.

-## Log retry attempts
+## Step 4: Log retry attempts for monitoring

-Track each retry attempt for monitoring.
+Track each retry attempt in your logs.
+This can help you monitor issues and optimize your retry strategy.

 ```python
 import logging

 logging.info(f"Payment retry attempt {attempt + 1}/{max_retries}")
 ```

-## Related guides
-- How to handle card declines
-- How to implement webhooks for payment status
-- How to configure rate limit handling